Spam and Kempt.net

 First, we should point out that the Kempt.net DNSBL is simply a black list; it does not block anything.
 It merely lists hosts that have been sources of spam.
 Mail administrators at a number of sites (including Kempt.net) use this list to help make decisions about what messages to reject, tag, or deliver.
 That said, you won't want to be listed in the black list.

 If you are a normal Internet mail user and you have received a bounce message informing you that your mail was blocked and referring you to this page, then you should contact your Internet Service Provider.
-The cause is almost certainly that their mail server is misconfigured such that it's an open relay, or that you or another one of their customers have a compromised computer that has become a spam zombie.
-You will likely want to provide them the bounce message you received, or at least give them the URL of this web page.
+The cause is almost certainly that their mail server is misconfigured or infected by spam malware, or that you or another one of their customers have a compromised computer that has become a spam zombie.
+You will likely want to provide your ISP the bounce message you received, or at least give them the URL of this web page.

-If you are a site administrator, and a mail server under your control appears in this black list, then you should verify that your mail server is not an open relay.
-If it is not, then one of your users has sent spam through your mail server, or your mail server itself is infected.
-(If your mail server runs Windows, you should probably check this possibility first.)
+If you are a site administrator, and a mail server under your control appears in this black list, then you should examine your mail server to make sure it hasn't been infected by malware.
+(This appears to be the most common cause for hosts to appear on our list: they are running Windows and end up becoming spam zombies.)
+If it has not, verify that it is not an open relay.
+(This is not so common today, but it's a relatively easy thing to check.)
+If it is not, then one of your users has sent spam through your mail server.
 We should be able to locate the messages that triggered the listing to help you correct the problem.